What Ever Happened to SpongeBob?: Reception

 "What Ever Happened to SpongeBob?" was viewed by 7.7 million audiences.
 This ranked the program the number one most viewed entertainment show of the night, and the number two most viewed show in all categories after ESPN Monday Night Football.

 Despite the high ratings, the episode received mixed-to-negative reviews from critics.
-Maddy Pumila said that the episode was "extremely fun and entertaining.
-I hadn't watched SpongeBob in a while, but the laughs in this episode provided more laughs than I would get in an entire day."

 Maxie Zeus of Toon Zone cited the episode as an example of the series' decline.
 Lesley Aeschliman of Yahoo!
 Voices wrote, "I have to look at this special like the 'Friend or Foe?' special.
 While 'WhoBob WhatPants?' works well as a regular story for SpongeBob SquarePants, I'm not entirely convinced that it deserved to be hyped up as a special.
 While this story had the potential to be 'special material,' it just didn't materialize in the final produced product."
 Roy Hrab of DVD Verdict said, "It makes me sad to think about how something so pleasurable has declined into something so tedious."
 Paul Mavis of DVD Talk said, "With a laugh-skimpy script, 'What Ever Happened to SpongeBob?' may be confirming a trend I noticed back with the last original SpongeBob toon to get its own disc release, Pest of the West: SpongeBob shorts are starting to get tired.
 And 'What Ever Happened to SpongeBob?' is even less funny than 'Pest of the West'," adding the episode was "Not a good sign."
+Maddy Pumila was more positive, saying that the episode was "extremely fun and entertaining.
+I hadn't watched SpongeBob in a while, but the laughs in this episode provided more laughs than I would get in an entire day."